sidm/laravel-subdivisions/README.md

     "sidm/laravel-subdivisions": "dev-master"

-Run `composer update` to pull down the latest version of Country List.
+Run `composer update` to pull down the latest version of the Subdivision List.

 Edit `app/config/app.php` and add the `provider` and `filter`